nusco/narjillos/backlog.md

 ###Artist

-* Check multithreading for reactive animations and maximum reactivity
+* Better death animation (right now the bending is not visible) °
 * Birth animation °
-* Better death animation (right now the bending is barely noticeable)
+* Check multithreading for reactive animations and maximum reactivity
 * Give a sense of movement when following a locked-on Narjillo
 * Speckles in liquid (or some other effect)